Infection Control Tips for Visitors During an Outbreak

 Update flu immunization

-Getting the flu shot is the best way to protect yourself and others.
-The virus can be spread to others before symptoms even start and those in long term care or retirement homes are more vulnerable.
+Getting immunized is the best way to protect yourself and others.
+Viruses can be spread to others before symptoms even start and those in long term care or retirement homes are more vulnerable.

 Stay home if you are ill